April 29, 2024

 If the glass extension is going to provide direct access to the garden or patio then doors will need to be integrated into the structural glass construction.

-You can include whatever door system you want to into a glass box extension.
-If you want to maintain a frameless design, then a sliding door system will give you the slimmest frames.
-Our minimal windows® sliding door system tends to be the most popular as it has sightlines of 21mm.
+Any door system can be installed into a glass box extension.
+To maintain a frameless minimal design, a sliding door system will offer the slimmest frames.
+Our minimal windows® sliding glass door system tends to be the most popular as it has sightlines of 21mm.

-Other popular options include Sieger® bi-folding doors, Vitra Pivots or Sieger® Aluminium Casement doors.
-An industrial steel design can be created by using a Mondrian® Steel Door, this works well when paired with a steel supported roof.
+Other popular options include slim bi-folding doors, Pivots or Aluminium Casement doors.
+An industrial steel design can be created using a Mondrian® Steel Door, this works well when paired with a steel supported roof.

 Sieger Bifolding Doors